1984 New York Giants season

 The 1984 New York Giants season was the franchise's 60th season in the National Football League (NFL).
 With a 9–7 record, the Giants finished in a tie for second in the National Football Conference East Division and qualified for the playoffs.
 In the Wild Card round, New York traveled to Anaheim Stadium and defeated the Los Angeles Rams 16–13 to advance to the Divisional round.
+It was a rematch of a week five regular season game between the teams that the Rams won, 33–12, during which Los Angeles had a record three safeties.

 Instead of traveling across the country back to New York, the Giants spent the week in Fresno, California.
-They used the facilities at Fresno State to prepare for the San Francisco 49ers.
-However, the Giants lost to the 49ers 21–10.
+The team used the facilities at Fresno State to prepare for the San Francisco 49ers.
+In spite of this the Giants still lost to the 49ers 21–10.